 Breathing is one of the fundamentals of yoga and it’s benefits are powerful.

 Most people don’t breathe properly, in everyday life.
-They take shallow inhalations just from the top of the lungs, and with so many people being constantly “on-the-go”, this hurried breathing technique is magnified.
+They take shallow inhalations just from the top of the lungs.
+With so many people being constantly “on-the-go”, this hurried breathing technique is magnified.

-Taking long, deep breaths is practiced in all types of yoga, and by inhaling through the nose, air is filtered from pollen and toxins before entering the lungs.
+Taking long, deep breaths is practiced in all types of yoga.
+By inhaling through the nose, air is filtered from pollen and toxins before entering the lungs.

-Learning the correct way to breathe can improve lung performance, oxygen circulation and more generally, focus, mental clarity and increased energy levels.
+Learning the correct way to breathe can improve your lung performance and oxygen circulation.
+More generally it can also help you to sharpen your mental clarity and focus as well as increase your energy levels.

 (12) Yoga promotes deep sleep

 Most physical exercise helps promote a good night’s sleep.
 However, yoga has unique properties that also help with gaining deep, good quality sleep.

 It’s hopeless trying to get to sleep with a full mind – I am sure everyone has experienced this.
 Learning to focus on de-cluttering the mind helps when needing to rest.
 Meditation techniques practiced as part of yoga help to clear the thoughts that rattle around on a loop and it gives the nervous system some down time.